ConnorJennison/CS-180-Notes/Study Guide.md

 ###### <u>Finding Closest Pair of Points</u>

 - We do this by using mergesort in the following way
-  - Recursively find the closest pair among the "left half" of points and the "right half" of points, then use informatino to get rest of solution.
+  - Recursively find the closest pair among the "left half" of points and the "right half" of points, then use informatinon to get rest of solution.